AM311/Cybersecurity_Report/home.md

  - **DC/DHCP server**: ==click here==;
  -  **DNS/File server**: ==click here==;

-The **Kali** machine runs a default OS with no changes.
-The IP address has been statically configured to `10.0.2.15` so it can communicate with the devices in the domain.
+The **Kali** machine has a statically configured IP address (`10.0.2.15`) so it can communicate with the devices in the domain.
 Additional packets and libraries like `impacket` and `kiwi` have been installed in the `metasploit` framework.

 The **Windows 7** machine, named `WIN7`, joins the domain and receives a dynamical IP address via DHCP.